c-base/matelight-pixel/README.md

 You need:

 - python 3.10+
-- poetry
+- poetry (or pip)
 - npm

 How to install:

 - `npm install` - installs tailwindcss
+- install python dependencies with poetry:
   - `poetry set virtualenvs.in-project`  - to make sure your venv will be stored inside as '.venv/' this project folder
   - `poetry install` - installs all python dependencies
+- if you want to use pip:
+  - setup your virtual environment
+  - activate your virtual environment and run `pip install -r requirements.txt`

 During development: